-ENQUIRY POINTS (ONE OF THE APEC SPECIFIC MARKERS WITHIN NON- BINDING PRINCIPLE D, TRANSPARENCY) Members shall (applicable standard) maintain or establish appropriate mechanisms for responding to inquiries from service suppliers or persons seeking to supply a service, within the scope of this initiative.
-OPPORTUNITY TO COMMENT AND INFORMATION BEFORE ENTRY INTO FORCE (ONE OF THE APEC SPECIFIC MARKERS WITHIN NON-BINDING PRINCIPLE D, TRANSPARENCY) To the extent practicable and in a manner consistent with its legal system for adopting measures, each member shall (applicable standard) publish in advance: laws and regulations of general application (within the scope of this initiative); documents providing sufficient details about possible new laws and regulations, as to allow interested persons and other members to assess how it impacts their interest.
-I. Members are encouraged to apply the same transparency principle to procedures and administrative rulings of general application.
-2. To the extent practicable and in a manner consistent with its legal system for adopting measures , each member shall (applicable standard) : 3.
-Provide interested persons and other Members a reasonable opportunity to comment on proposed measures or documents (referring to those measures); and 4.
+ENQUIRY POINTS (ONE OF THE APEC SPECIFIC MARKERS WITHIN NON-BINDING PRINCIPLE D, TRANSPARENCY)

+Members shall (applicable standard) maintain or establish appropriate mechanisms for responding to inquiries from service suppliers or persons seeking to supply a service, within the scope of this initiative.

+OPPORTUNITY TO COMMENT AND INFORMATION BEFORE ENTRY INTO FORCE (ONE OF THE APEC SPECIFIC MARKERS WITHIN NON-BINDING PRINCIPLE D, TRANSPARENCY)

+To the extent practicable and in a manner consistent with its legal system for adopting measures, each member shall (applicable standard) publish in advance: laws and regulations of general application (within the scope of this initiative); documents providing sufficient details about possible new laws and regulations, as to allow interested persons and other members to assess how it impacts their interest.

+- I. Members are encouraged to apply the same transparency principle to procedures and administrative rulings of general application. - 2.
+To the extent practicable and in a manner consistent with its legal system for adopting measures, each member shall (applicable standard): - 3.
+Provide interested persons and other Members a reasonable opportunity to comment on proposed measures or documents (referring to those measures); and - 4.
 Consider comments received.

-In publishing a law or regulation or I advance of such publication, to the extent practicable and in a manner consistent at the purpose and regulations (applicable standard), a Member is encouraged (applicable standard) to explain the purpose and rationale of the law or regulation. regulation.
-TECHNICAL STANDARDS Members shall encourage (applicable standard) their competent authorities to adopt technical standards developed through and open and transparent process.
+In publishing a law or regulation or I advance of such publication, to the extent practicable and in a manner consistent with its laws and regulations (applicable standard), a Member is encouraged (applicable standard) to explain the purpose and rationale of the law or regulation.

+Members shall, to the extent practicable, endeavor (applicable standard) to allow reasonable time between publication and the date in which services suppliers will have to comply with the published law or regulation.

+TECHNICAL STANDARDS

+Members shall encourage (applicable standard) their competent authorities to adopt technical standards developed through and open and transparent process.

 Members shall encourage any body, including international organizations, designated to develop technical standards to use open and transparent processes.

+DEVELOPMENT OF MEASURES

-DEVELOPMENT OF Regarding measures relating to authorizations for the supply of services, Members shall ensure (applicable standard) that: MEASURES Are based on objective and transparent criteria; • The procedures are impartial, and adequate for the applicants to demonstrate if they meet the requirements; Procedures do not themselves unjustifiably prevent fulfillment of requirements DISCRIMINATION BETWEEN MEN AND WOMEN Some WTO Members have proposed a discipline prohibiting measures that discriminate between men and women.
+Regarding measures relating to authorizations for the supply of services, Members shall ensure (applicable standard) that:

+- Are based on objective and transparent criteria; - The procedures are impartial, and adequate for the applicants to demonstrate if they meet the requirements; - Procedures do not themselves unjustifiably prevent fulfillment of requirements

+DISCRIMINATION BETWEEN MEN AND WOMEN

+Some WTO Members have proposed a discipline prohibiting measures that discriminate between men and women.
 Exceptions to this discipline would apply where differential treatment is "reasonable and objective" and "aims to achieve a legitimate purpose" and also in the case of temporary measures to accelerate de facto equality.
 Because the proposal is not accepted by all participating Members, and thus its outcome is uncertain, this paper does not include the proposed discipline in the comparison below.

 THE TRADE IN SERVICES AGREEMENT (TISA)

 The TiSA talks started formally in March 2013 and developed over the course of the next three years until November of 2016.
 At that point, and after twenty-one negotiating rounds, the process was suspended.
-The initiative comprised twenty-three members of the WTO,11 including the European Union, representing about 70 percent of global trade in services flows.
+The initiative comprised twenty-three members of the WTO, 11 including the European Union, representing about 70 percent of global trade in services flows.